sloria/old-site/_posts/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 ## In code

-The code here is tested on Python 3 with TextBlob 0.6.1.
+The code here is tested on Python 3 with [TextBlob 0.6.1][TextBlob].
 If you're using Python 2, you'll probably need to add `from __future__ import division, unicode_literals` at the top.

 <pre><code class="python">import math
 from text.blob import TextBlob as tb